Exciting things to do in and around Mysore – A travel guide

 - St Philomena’s Cathedral

 - Visit Mysore Palace to see the illumination and then shop at Cauvery

 - Visit Chamundi Hills at dawn

 - Have Breakfast

 - Visit Tipu Sultan’s summer abode in Srirangapatna on your way back home

 Two days is ideal if you want to reasonably explore the best of Mysore, but if you are traveling from far away, you should stay for at least 4 days in Mysore if not more.

 Where to stay in Mysore?

-Otherwise there are many other hotels in the city center for all budgets.
-Try to book hotels near the Mysore Palace so that you can visit it in the evening.
+Otherwise, there are many other hotels in the city center for all budgets.
+Try to book hotels near Mysore Palace so that you can visit it in the evening.

 If you liked the article please feel free to share it along.
 Have questions?
 Ask me in the comment section or share your thoughts.
 Subscribe to Backpack & Explore for more such stories delivered to your mailbox once a month.